 Multiple viewing platforms and an expansive terrace welcome tourists who are eager to capture that picture-perfect Pacific coastline shot.

-On a clear day, the North Observation Deck and the back terrace reward tourists with views that extend all the way out to the Farallon Islands.
+On a clear day, the North Observation Deck and the back terrace reward tourists with views that extend to the Farallon Islands.

 Land’s End:The Best Urban Hike in San Francisco.
 Cifff House and Sutro Baths Ruins